ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: ZK Circuit Specification

 These constraints ensure that a valid proof simultaneously attests to identity ownership (via preimage knowledge of $\REV$ for $\IDcom$), context correctness (via deterministic derivation under $\Ctx$), transaction-specific authorization (via binding to $\TxHash$), and replay prevention (via $\rpcom$).

 \paragraph{Constraint count estimation.} The circuit cost is dominated by the in-circuit hash evaluations.
-Table~\ref{tab:constraint-breakdown} provides the measured constraint breakdown from the reference implementation using Poseidon with width $t=3$, S-box exponent $\alpha=17$, 8 full rounds, and 57 partial rounds over the BN254 scalar field.\footnote{The original version of this paper cited the Poseidon paper's~\cite{poseidon} theoretical estimate of ${\approx}\,250$--$300$ constraints per hash invocation, which assumes $\alpha=5$ and fewer partial rounds.
-The reference implementation uses $\alpha=17$ with 57 partial rounds for the BN254 scalar field.}
+The reference implementation provides two backends with different Poseidon parameterizations: (i)~a Groth16/BN254 backend using a manual Poseidon implementation with width $t=3$, S-box exponent $\alpha=5$, 8 full rounds (4+4), and 56 partial rounds over the BN254 scalar field; and (ii)~a Circle STARK backend (Stwo~\cite{stwo}) using Poseidon2 with width $t=16$ and $\alpha=5$ over the Mersenne-31 field.